FrederikTobner/JANUS/Documentation/Implementation/Documentation-Style.md

 **Document why, not what.
 If your comment just repeats what the code says, delete it.**

-Documentation in TinyOS has a purpose:
+Documentation in TinyOS has the following purpose:

 - **Explain complex logic** - Algorithms and design decisions that aren't obvious
 - **Define APIs** - Interfaces and contracts
-- **Educational value** - Help people learn, not just copy-paste
-- **Enable debugging** - Future you needs to understand this code at 3AM

 ## Documentation Requirements